plone/plone.rfc822/README.txt

         for example.

         ``charset`` is the message charset.

-        ``defaultType`` is the default MIME type to use if the primary field marshaler returns None when getContentType() is called.
-It should either be 'text/plain' or 'message/rfc822'.

         The message body will be constructed from the primary field, i.e. the field which is marked with ``IPrimaryField``.
 If no such field exists,